 Probate Contingency Fee– how does it work in Florida?

-A probate contingency fee may be appropriate for certain, limited heirs, family members and beneficiaries.
+A probate contingency fee may be appropriate for certain family members and beneficiaries.
 But before you hire a lawyer for your Florida probate matter, consider the pro’s and con’s.
 Make sure you get your contract in writing and understand your rights and obligations.
 We have written about CONTINGENCY FEES in Florida before.
 Now, let’s focus on them in a probate case.
 Whether they make sense or not.
 For a FREE CONTINGENCY FEE VIDEO, click here.
 Such a compensation arrangement may be appropriate to help you get the legal representation you need to be heard in court.
 These type of fee arrangements may make sense for trust cases, inheritance lawsuits and probates.
 And I’m not talking just about a will contest.
 Every day, it seems that beneficiaries need legal representation to deal with their trustee or executor.
 And the Personal Representative.

 Does it make sense?

 But, they can’t afford a probate lawyer to handle their trial.
 After all, a will contest, for example, is a trial.
 And there’s lots of work that goes into preparing your case for trial.
 Witnesses to depose, hearings, research, discovery and gathering EVIDENCE.

 Many times, a family member or heir does not have thousands of dollars to pay for a probate trial.
 Or even to pay a retainer.

 That’s where a contingency fee may make sense.

 Here are some key points to a Florida Probate Contingency Fee.